fusho96/bioinformatics/README.md

 3. Use Adobe Illustrator to revise the figures as you want.

 ### Ploting the beta diversity
-1. Paste the pcoa result (ordination.txt) into `./ベータ多様性`
+1. Paste the PCoA result (ordination.txt) into `./ベータ多様性`
 2. Run `beta_pcoa_plot.r` (dependant on libraries [ggplot2](https://github.com/tidyverse/ggplot2) and [ggrepel](https://github.com/slowkow/ggrepel)).
 3. Use Adobe Illustrator to revise the figures as you want.

-### Ploting taxanomy barplot
+### Ploting taxonomy barplot
-I use QIIME2 to get the taxanomy asignment first, and filter to what I am interested.
+I use `QIIME2` to get the taxonomy assignment first and filter to what I am interested in.
 1. Paste the filtered data into `./棒グラフ`
 2. Run `barplot_plot.r` (dependant on libraries [reshape2](https://github.com/cran/reshape2), [ggplot2](https://github.com/tidyverse/ggplot2) and [ggsci](https://github.com/nanxstats/ggsci)).
 3. Use Adobe Illustrator to revise the figures as you want.

 ### Ploting heatmap
-Personally, I don't like the heatmap made by *R*, so here I use Python with library [seaborn](https://github.com/mwaskom/seaborn).
+I don't like the heatmap made by *R*, so here I use Python with the library [seaborn](https://github.com/mwaskom/seaborn).
 1. Run `./ヒートマップ/seasborn_plot_heatmap.ipynb`
 2. Use Adobe Illustrator to revise the figures as you want.